paulffm/Parallel-Machine-Scheduling-using-Simulated-Annealing/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/paulffm/Discrete-Time-Diffusion-Models-for-Discrete-Data/blob/main/LICENSE)

-Goal: Minimal Energy consumption and minimial processing time

-Properties:
+## Overview

+This repository is part of my Bachelor's thesis and contains a simulated annealing-based solver for NP-hard job scheduling problems.
+The objective is to solve the scheduling problem such that the total processing time of the jobs is minimized while also minimizing energy consumption.
+There are \(I\) machines and \(J\) jobs, where \(I < J\).

+### Properties of the Job Scheduling Problem

-- different processing time for each job on each machine
+- Different processing times for each job on each machine
-- different sequence dependent setup time for each job on each machine
+- Different sequence-dependent setup times for each job on each machine
-- different run on-time for each job on each machine
+- Different run-on times for each job on each machine
-- different release time for each job
+- Different release times for each job

 <p align="center">
   <img src="scheduling_time.jpg"  alt="1" width = 560px height = 420px >